 Use your past experience and estimation exercises to determine how much time and effort is required for each project.
 Look at two or three models to find the right one for each situation.
 And since your minimum profit is already covered by your shop rate, you have much greater freedom to say no to bad pricing situations.

 Hourly pricing is one of the two most simple models.
 The key things you need for successful hourly pricing is discipline, documentation and communication.
 It requires greater scrutiny of the process, which often doesn't foster client trust.
 Hourly pricing only works when you have good data.
 You must meticulously track your time and expenses, and consistently check in with your client.

 This approach is ideal for freelancers who aren't directly working with the client – for example, a freelancer for an ad agency.
 It's also ideal for any work involving sophisticated technology such as app development, where things often go wrong.
 However, it isn't a long-term solution for most creatives unless you choose to remain freelance.
 You will only become more profitable by raising your rates, which has a ceiling.

 To summarise, hourly pricing is a good option if:

 - You're working regularly with the same client, on similar work

 - The project's deliverables are unclear

-- The scope of the project changed several times when meeting with the client
+- Project scope changed several times when meeting with the client

 - You're doing complex technical work